feihong/nature-of-code-pyscript/README.md

 - Implement hot reloading
 - New p5 module:
   - Migrate JS parts to Python
-- Add digital aquatics example: https://github.com/tabreturn/processing.py-book/tree/master/miscellaneous/digital_aquatics
-- Add flow-field following example: https://natureofcode.com/autonomous-agents/#example-54-flow-field-following
+- Add turtle library that outputs SVG

 # Books to draw examples from